mertguner/Use-Private-Github-Repostory-For-Jenkins/README.md

 #  Using Jenkins With Private Github Repostory and Visual Studio

-Download Lastest Version of Jenkins https://jenkins.io/download/thank-you-downloading-windows-installer-stable for How to Install Jenkins on Windows https://dzone.com/articles/how-to-install-jenkins-on-windows
+Download Latest Version of Jenkins [Download](https://jenkins.io/download/thank-you-downloading-windows-installer-stable) [This Link](https://dzone.com/articles/how-to-install-jenkins-on-windows) for How to Install Jenkins on Windows

 ## I used plugins for my project
 * Email Extension Plugin